 It’s not just putting non-biodegradable materials in the trash that creates massive environmental problems; the disposal of organic biodegradable waste in the trash also has a negative impact on the environment.
 Most households produce quantities of organic waste like kitchen scraps, paper, and yard trimmings.
 When these are dumped in landfills, without access to light or air, they decay and produce the greenhouse gas methane.
 Methane is one of the strongest greenhouse gases and, according to the EPA, landfills are the third largest source of methane emissions in the country.

-Compostable organic waste makes up as much as 30% of the total material sent to landfills and incinerators in the US.
+Compostable organic waste makes up as much as 30% of the total material sent to landfills and incinerators in the US (more info: the science of composting).
 If these materials were composted instead, they would decompose to form a nutrient-rich mixture that can be used by farmers to raise organic produce.
 Many cities and towns already have laws requiring household and commercial organic waste to be disposed of in separate containers from trash and recycling, so it can be brought to composing centers.

 On The Way To Zero Waste